-Net sales were \$11.5 million for the three months ended March 31, 2022 compared with \$13.5 million for the comparable period a year ago, a decrease of \$1.9 million, or 14%.
-Hong Kong net sales, substantially all of which were derived from the sale of products shipped to members residing in China, decreased \$1.5 million, or 15%, over the comparable period a year ago.
-We believe that the decrease in Hong Kong net sales was primarily due to the spread of the COVID-19 Omicron variant in Hong Kong and China, along with the imposition of strong government control measures during the quarter ended March 31, 2022.
-As a result of these measures, we encountered significant supply chain and distribution challenges, as well as restrictions on our ability to interact with our members and the ability of our members to interact with each other and their customers.
+Net sales were \$13.4 million for the three months ended June 30, 2022 compared with \$16.2 million for the comparable period a year ago, a decrease of \$2.8 million, or 17%.
+Hong Kong net sales, substantially all of which were derived from the sale of products shipped to members residing in China, decreased \$2.0 million, or 16%, over the comparable period a year ago.
+We believe that the decrease in Hong Kong net sales was primarily due to the spread of the COVID-19 Omicron variant in Hong Kong and China, along with the imposition of strong government control measures during most of the quarter ended June 30, 2022 as the restrictions severely impacted our ability to interact with our members and the ability of our members to interact with each other and their customers.
 The decrease in Hong Kong net sales was also due to the recognition of lower administrative fees in the current-year quarter, as compared to the prior year quarter.
-We believe that our net sales will continue to be negatively impacted by scattered outbreaks of COVID-19 in China and the Chinese government's imposition of related measures to control the virus, including the required closure of some businesses and restrictions on public gatherings and travel.
-Outside of our Hong Kong business, net sales decreased \$377,000, or 12%, over the comparable three-month period a year ago.
+We believe that our Hong Kong net sales will continue to be negatively impacted by scattered outbreaks of COVID-19 in China and the Chinese government's imposition of related measures to control the virus, including further restrictions on business activities, public gatherings and travel.
+Outside of our Hong Kong business, net sales decreased \$804,000, or 23%, over the comparable three-month period a year ago.
+We believe that this decrease is also largely attributable to the spread of the COVID-19 Omicron variant and the imposition of control measures in various markets outside of China.